cesarrew/angular-wildfly-basic-seed/README.md

 ## How to start

-Note that Maven 3 and NPM 3 or higher is required to build the project.
+Note that Maven 3 and NodeJS 6 or higher is required to build the project.

 ```bash
 # Changes the current folder to front-end source folder.